 “How nice for them,” I thought.

 Most of us are forced into ways that aren’t so pretty or starched clean.
 Despite the bullshit meter I’ve been building as I’ve read all of this “silly Americans don’t know how to be happy” canon, I kept reading.
 Ms. Brantmark’s subtle superior tone doesn’t ever disappear.
 She seems to lack an awareness of what life is like for those who don’t live in dense cities like London or Philadelphia.
 For example, she mentions “forest school” on page 172.
 From what I can understand, a forest school is a sort of nursery where kids can go year-round and play outdoors while learning about the environment.
 This sounds like a commercial version of scouting, which we already have but without the market interest.
 (I think I prefer it that way).
 The book is simply a descriptive list of traditions in Sweden that, frankly, have their counterparts in our culture.
 Americans have fewer words for them, maybe.
 “Lagom” seems to be a great catch-all concept that all Swedes innately know but can’t exactly explain to foreigners.
-Like us, but with cash.
+It’s like cash, for Americans.

 These little hardcover books make great hostess gifts, if your hostess is ultra-secure in herself and what her messy house looks like.
 If not, she’ll assume you’re sending her a signal to gut her house and start over.
 Better stick with wine.